Build user generated content that matters for your store

 It also says that videos are an important part of effective marketing strategy.

 Youtube can be effective in positioning a brand such that it helps shoppers with expert advice that’ll help make purchase decisions.
 Embedding customer video testimonials on your website fosters credibility and trust.

 Instagram: A blog published by Hootsuite shows that 1 billion people use Instagram every month.
 An app built exclusively for photo sharing, Instagram is the perfect platform to collect social proof for a brand.
 Several customers have taken to Instagram to share their experience with the product.
 Brands can now curate beautiful Instagram feed with User Generated Content.
 Take a look at the Instagram account of Kara Leigh Ford Ceramics.
 These gorgeous photographs are also displayed on the potter’s website to enhance the experience of shoppers.

 Customer experiences are no longer confined to single devices.
 Neither are their shopping journeys linear.
 They continue to interact with the brand at several points in diverse ways before they finally buy.
-Businesses cannot afford to have a languid outlook towards customer journeys.
+Businesses cannot afford to have a languid outlook on customer journeys.
 They must consciously curate experience-driven, holistic brand communication that goes beyond mere transactions.
 This mindfulness is what drives customer delight and happy customers are naturally inclined and more willing to vouch for brands.

-So, if we look at the larger picture, optimization of conversions through User Generated Content is not just about collecting and showcasing customer reviews.
+So, if we look at the larger picture, optimization of conversions through user-generated content is not just about collecting and showcasing customer reviews.
 The wholesomeness of user reviews can only be enjoyed by exceeding customer expectations.
-It then becomes easy to identify the right touchpoints to leverage any type of User Generated Content.
+It then becomes easy to identify the right touchpoints to leverage any type of user-generated content.